-Overlapping Qualifications
+Overlapping qualifications

 Centres in England, Wales and Northern Ireland should be aware that every syllabus is assigned to a national classification code indicating the subject area to which it belongs.
 Candidates who enter for more than one qualification with the same classification code will have only one grade (the highest) counted for the purpose of the school and college performance tables.
+Candidates should seek advice from their school on prohibited combinations.